Botanical Name: Citrus limon 'Meyer'

 Height: Up to 6 ft (2 m)

 Light: Full sun.
 Turn the plant a quarter turn every week to give all sides equal light for good growth.
+You'll get more flowers on your lemon tree if you put it outside for the summer and fall.
+A few months of hot, sunny days followed by cool fall weather will promote flowering.

 Water: Water thoroughly, allowing the surface of the soil to dry between waterings.